percona/pmm/docs/api/access-control/overview.md

 Access Control in PMM can be used to restrict access to individual metrics.

-Currently, Access Control is in **tech preview** and needs to be enabled manually from PMM settings before it can be used.
+Access Control is currently in Technical Preview.
+To use this feature, enable it manually in PMM's settings.

 Once enabled, restricting access to metrics can be performed by: